Pope says he is considering trip to Kyiv | Law-Order

 Pope Francis said on Saturday that he was considering a trip to the Ukrainian capital, Kyiv.

-Asked by a reporter on the plane taking him from Rome to Malta if he was considering an invitation made by Ukrainian political and religious authorities, Francis answered: "Yes, it is on the table."
+Asked by a reporter on the plane taking him from Rome to Malta if he was considering an invitation made by Ukrainian political and religious authorities, Francis answered: "Yes, it is on the table".
 He gave no further details.
+Francis has been invited by Ukrainian President Volodymyr Zelenskiy, Kyiv Mayor Vitaliy Klitschko, Major Archbishop Sviatoslav Shevchuk of Ukraine's Byzantine-rite Catholic Church and Ukraine's ambassador to the Vatican, Andriy Yurash.

+He has spoken on the phone with Zelenskiy and Shevchuk.
+Since the invasion, which Russia calls a "special military operation" to demilitarise Ukraine, the pope has strongly condemned what he has called an "unjustified aggression" and denounced "atrocities."

+But he has only referred to Russia directly in prayers, such as during a special global event for peace on March 25.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)